jtzingsheim1/Text-Prediction-Model-and-App/TextPredictorApp/README.md

  - precursor_script.R: file was used throughout development to simulate the results before building the actual application.
- - ngram_table.Rdata: this file accompanies the actual app on the shiny servers, but it is not included as part of the GiyHub repo.
+ - ngram_table.Rdata: this file accompanies the actual app on the shiny servers, but it is not included as part of the GitHub repo.
 The generate the file locally the script configuration should be changed to generate the desired data file.